3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 The \<image3d>-element defines a voxel grid of values (e.g. RGB, Grey-Alpha, Grey) values distributed in a cuboid ([0..sizex] x [0..sizey] x [0..sheetcount]).
 The centers of each voxel (ix, iy, iz) are at the half integer positions (ix + 0.5, iy + 0.5, iz + 0.5), see Figure 2-2.
 The \<image3d> is not sampled in these absolute voxel coordinates, but instead in a normalized uvw-texture space: `(u,v,w) \in [0,1]x[0,1]x[0,1]`, where such that `(U,V,W) = (u*sizex,v*sizey,w*sheetcount)`.
-Sampling at a point `(U,V,W)` that is not a half-integer coordinate is done according to the filter-rule, see TODO-link.
+Sampling at a point `(U,V,W)` that is not a half-integer coordinate is done according to the filter-rule, see the [filter attribute on the Channel From Image3D](#chapter-3-channel-from-3d-image).

 _Figure 2-2: Voxel centers at half integer position and normalized uvw-texture space (2d-illustration)_
 ![Voxel centers at half integer position and normalized uvw-texture space (2d-illustration)](images/voxelcoordinatesystem.png)